Your Waze map will now show you restaurants that are selling discounted leftover food

-Thirty million people use the Waze app, the Google-owned GPS navigation tool for drivers, in order to avoid traffic and find the most stress-free ways to get around.
+More than 140 million people use the Waze app, the Google-owned GPS navigation tool for drivers, in order to avoid traffic and find the most stress-free ways to get around.
 Now, with a new partnership, the company hopes it can navigate that substantial user base to economical food options during their journeys, and help decrease food waste at the same time.

 Waze has rolled out a new campaign with Too Good To Go, an app that allows people to buy surplus food items that would otherwise be discarded at discounted rates.
 The winner of this year’s World Changing Ideas award in the Apps category, Too Good To Go enables eateries to pack and sell “surprise bags” of food, either prepared meals or raw ingredients, usually at a third of the retail price.
 People can log into the app and reserve and pay for a bag of goods to pick up at a later scheduled time.

-Note: Correction: We’ve updated this article to reflect the correct number of Waze users: It’s 140 million, not 30 million.